 The length of a medical leave will be determined by the nature or severity of the health concern.
 A student should allow sufficient time to regain the health and functioning required to manage a full-time academic load in a residential environment.
 However, a medical leave of absence can be no less than one semester and ordinarily no longer than four consecutive semesters.
-The College withdraws students after four consecutive semesters away unless they have requested and received an extension of their leave from either Health Services or the Counseling Service.
-If an extension request is denied by Health Services or the Counseling Service, an appeal may be made to the dean of students (or designee).
+The College withdraws students after four consecutive semesters away.
+A student who is withdrawn from the College can apply for readmission.

-Note: A request to withdraw from all classes or request for a leave of absence after the 50th day of classes in a given semester would ordinarily result in a leave of absence for the current semester as well as the following semester, absent extraordinary circumstances, as determined by the College at its sole discretion.
+Note: A request to withdraw from all classes or request for a leave of absence after the 50th day of classes in a given semester results in a leave of absence for the current semester as well as the following semester, absent extraordinary circumstances, as determined by the College at its sole discretion.